wigig-tools/qd-interpreter/README.md

 * Visualization of human targets moving and their associated Multi-Paths Components (MPCs)
 * Visualization of the doppler range map

-It is worth mentioning that the The NIST Q-D Interpreter software comes with its own implementation of the Q-D propagation model which allows to visualize the BT results without having to use system-level simulations.
+It is worth mentioning that the The NIST Q-D Interpreter software comes with its own implementation of the Q-D propagation model which allows to visualize the BT results without having to perform system-level simulations in ns-3.

 This wiki is organized as follows:
-* Section [Installation](#installation) describes how to install the NIST Q-D Interpreter software
+* Section [Installation](#installation) describes how to install the NIST Q-D Interpreter software.
 * Section [First Steps](#first-steps) helps to user to get familiar with the visualizer.
-In particular, it shows how to launch the visualizer and configure the different visualization options to customize the visualizer appearance
+In particular, it shows how to launch the visualizer and configure the different visualization options to customize the visualizer appearance.
-* how to visualize \gls{SLS} \gls{BT} results
+* Section [SLS Visualization](#sls-visualization) describes how to visualize the SLS BT results.

 # Installation

+To install the visualizer, we recommend to use anaconda.
+To do so, you need first to install Anaconda (https://www.anaconda.com/).
+Please select the installation for Python version 3.7.
+Once Anaconda is installed, open the Anaconda Prompt and use the following command:

+`$ conda create -n yourEnvName python=3.7 pyqt=5 `

+then:

+`$ conda activate yourEnvName `

+Install Mayavi:

+`$ conda install -c menpo mayavi`

+Install pyqtgraph:

+`$ pip install pyqtgraph`

+Install numba:

+`$ pip install numba`

+Install Pandas

+`$ conda install -c anaconda pandas`

+Install Quaternion

+`conda install -c conda-forge quaternion`

+Install Matplotlib

+`conda install -c conda-forge matplotlib`

+Install Scipy

+`conda install -c anaconda scipy`

+On windows system, there seems to be a bug (see https://stackoverflow.com/questions/53889284/python-importing-mayavi-mlab-produces-syntax-error)
+So if using Windows and you face problems running the visualizer, perform the two following commands:

+`$ pip uninstall apptools`

+`$ pip install -U apptools`

+You should be ready to use the Q-D visualizer.

 # First Steps